Has there ever been a better time to sell video tutorials online?

 To wrap it up, you need to decide what is best for you.
 Online course platforms and publishing on your own website are the two reliable options available when it comes to selling online courses or tutorials.

-You have to choose one based on the content you wish to deliver your audience, and your priorities.
+You have to choose one based on the content you wish to deliver to your audience and your priorities.
 Here are some things to keep in mind:

 If you are looking for 100 percent control and flexibility, opt for a video hosting platform or your own website.
 If you cannot do this, choose to embed your videos where you wish.